pvlakshm/MSTestEx/docs/AttribEx/RetryAttribute.md

 }
 ```
 ## Semantics
 TestMethod1() has been annotated as a retriable test method, with a retry count of 5.
-Each execution of this test method will The method will be retried up to a maximum of 5 times.
+Each execution of this test method will be retried up to a maximum of 5 times.
 If any of those tries return a successful test outcome, no further tries will be made, and the test will be treated as a passing test.

 ## Notes
-Note that any surrounding TestInitialize and TestCleanup methods will be executed only once.
+ - Note that any surrounding TestInitialize and TestCleanup methods will be executed only once.
+ - If a test has an unexpected exception, it is not retried.
+Only assertion failures or ExpectedExceptions can trigger a retry.